Nursing Home Abuse Lawyers in Colorado Springs

 It is essential that you do your research and find the establishment that's right for your family's circumstances.
 There are many different types of care facilities to choose from, including:

 - Adult daycare: Just as the name implies, an adult daycare center is a place where seniors are brought during the day, usually dropped off in the morning and picked up in the afternoon or early evening.
-This is a great option for families who want to ensure their aging relative is able to stay at home, since it allows the regular caregiver to go to work or attend to other tasks.
+This is a great option for families who want to ensure their aging relative is able to stay at home since it allows the regular caregiver to go to work or attend to other tasks.
 It also gives the senior access to regular social interaction and activities, as well as constant supervision and, if necessary, medical attention.

 - Memory care: A memory care facility is a specialized nursing home for patients suffering from some form of dementia, such as Alzheimer's.
-Memory care usually involves a tailored program for each senior that is designed to delay the progression of symptoms and prolong quality of life for as long as possible.
+Memory care usually involves a tailored program for each senior that is designed to delay the progression of symptoms and prolong the quality of life for as long as possible.
 This is achieved by creating set routines that help ease the stress on the patient and exercises designed to stimulate memory retention.
 These facilities also have safety features geared specifically to those with dementia.

 - Skilled nursing facility (SNF): A skilled nursing facility is a healthcare center that has medical staff on duty at all times, including at least one nurse and one doctor (though usually more depending on the size of the facility).
-SNFs are equipped to prescribe and dispense medicine, and perform some combination of physical therapy, occupational therapy, and speech therapy.
+SNFs are equipped to prescribe and dispense medicine and also perform some combination of physical therapy, occupational therapy, and speech therapy.
 They also have the capacity to provide meals and attend to personal hygiene.
-These types of facilities are typically for patients who have just left the hospital or have had a recent medical episode, and need specialized care as they recover.
+These types of facilities are typically for patients who have just left the hospital or have had a recent medical episode and need specialized care as they recover.
 In general, this is a temporary stay until the patient is well enough to return home.

 What Are the Rights of a Colorado Nursing Home Resident?